-Antonio La Camera was born in Castrovillari, Cosenza (Italy) on 18 May 1990.
-After graduating with honors in Cinema and Visual Arts at the Roma Tre University, he attended courses in directing and screenwriting at the film school “Sentieri Selvaggi ” in Rome.
+Antonio La Camera was born in Castrovillari, in 1990.
+After graduating with honours in Cinema and Visual Arts at the Roma Tre University, he attended courses in directing and screenwriting at the film school Sentieri Selvaggi in Rome.

-His shortmovies have been screened at over 100 international and national festivals including the British Film Institute “Future Film Festival” (UK), “Braunschweig Film Festival” (Germany), “Ischia Film Festival” (Italy), “Fabriano Film Fest “(Italy), Al-Nahj International Shortfilm Festival (Iraq),” CinemAmbiente – Enrivomental Film Festival “(Italy),” Terre di Cinema – International Cinematographers Days “(Italy) and was among the authors of Italian short films that represented Italy at the “RIFF – Russia-Italy Film Festival (Russia).
+His short movies have been screened at over 100 international and national festivals including the British Film Institute Future Film Festival (UK), Braunschweig Film Festival (Germany), Ischia Film Festival (Italy), Fabriano Film Fest (Italy), Al-Nahj International Shortfilm Festival (Iraq), CinemAmbiente – Enrivomental Film Festival (Italy), Terre di Cinema – International Cinematographers Days (Italy) and he was among the authors of Italian short films that represented Italy at the RIFF – Russia-Italy Film Festival (Russia).

-He is the artistic director of the shortmovie distribution company “Gargantua Film” and the founder and artistic director of the “Castrovillari Film Festival”.
+He is the artistic director of the short movie distribution company Gargantua Film and the founder and artistic director of the Castrovillari Film Festival.

 In August 2016 he was admitted to the pre-academic course at the school for composers Gotlands Tonsättarskola (Gotland School of Music Composition) in Visby, Sweden.
-Here begins the writing of his first chamber works which are performed by ensembles such as Norbotten Neo Ensamble, Musikkonservatoriet Falun, Uppsala Kammarsolister, Gotlandsmusiken.
+Here begins the writing of his first chamber works which was performed by ensembles such as Norbotten Neo Ensamble, Musikkonservatoriet Falun, Uppsala Kammarsolister, Gotlandsmusiken.

 JURY MEMBER, PRESENTER

 Later, she graduated at the Sae Institute of Milan in Digital Filmmaking under the teaching of the director Mirko Locatelli and screenwriter Luca Vendruscolo.

-He is currently developing his first feature film, “L’Origine del Mondo”.
+She is currently developing her first feature film, L’Origine del Mondo.